ycandau/explorer_api/README.md

-  name, // The basename of the folder path, // The resolved path of the folder id, // The index node of the folder as a unique identifier expandedDirs, // A map of expanded dirs
+  name, // The basename of the folder path, // The resolved path of the folder id, // The index node of the folder as a unique identifier expandedDirs, // A map of expanded directories
 };
 ```